trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

 IMAGE

-Generating the Fibonacci sequence with a smart contract can show off the debugger and its variable-level inspection without getting too boggedd down in details.
+Generating the Fibonacci sequence with a smart contract can show off the debugger and its variable-level inspection without getting too bogged down in details.
 Let's do it.

 1. Create a new project directory called `fibonacci` and change into it.